hypo69/hypo/pytest/gemini/src/suppliers/visualdg/__init__.md

 6. **Docstrings:** Added docstrings to the test functions explaining their purpose.

-7. **Realistic Tests:** The example tests demonstrate testing for `None` return values (if applicable) and how to correctly handle potential `KeyError` exceptions raised by the `get_data` method when the keys you're searching for don't exist in the input data.
+7. **Realistic Tests:** The example tests demonStarte testing for `None` return values (if applicable) and how to correctly handle potential `KeyError` exceptions raised by the `get_data` method when the keys you're searching for don't exist in the input data.

 **How to Use:**